Weiss variation for general boundaries: Discussion and summary

-We have performed the Weiss variation for general relativity using a covariant boundary term found in \cite{IsenbergNester1980,Nester1982,Lynden-Belletal1995,Harada2020CIGA,BeltranJimenez2019}, constructed with an auxiliary reference connection $\bar{\Gamma}{^\sigma}_{\mu \nu}$ which does not appear in the bulk action.
-The resulting Weiss variation is valid for general boundary surfaces and reduces to the expected expressions for spacelike/timelike as well as for null boundaries in appropriate gauges.
+We have performed the Weiss variation for general relativity using a covariant boundary term found in \cite{IsenbergNester1980,Nester1982,Lynden-Belletal1995,Harada2020CIGA,BeltranJimenez2019}, constructed with an auxiliary reference connection $\bar{\Gamma}{^\sigma}_{\mu \nu}$, which does not appear in the bulk action.
+The resulting Weiss variation is valid for general boundary surfaces and reduces to the expected expressions for spacelike/timelike as well as for null boundaries in appropriate gauges, extending the earlier result in \cite{FengMatzner2018,Parattu2015}, which was only valid for spacelike/timelike or, for null surfaces.
 In particular, we have worked out the conjugate momenta for both null and non-null surfaces, which agrees with the earlier derived results.
-Furthermore, we have argued that upon discarding certain surface terms, there is a part of the Weiss variation explicitly dependent on boundary displacements (in particular, the parameter $\Delta \lambda$) that consists of a combination of constraints on the boundary, as expected from \cite{FengMatzner2018}.
+Furthermore, we have argued that upon discarding certain surface terms, there is a part of the Weiss variation, explicitly dependent on boundary displacements (in particular, the parameter $\Delta \lambda$), that consists of a combination of constraints on the boundary, as expected from \cite{FengMatzner2018}.